-An Officer, who committed a Misconduct involving the security of the state, is subjected to Normal Disciplinary Procedure provided that the punishment for such Misconduct shall be aggravated.
+1. An Officer, who committed a Misconduct involving the security of the state, is subjected to Normal Disciplinary Procedure provided that the punishment for such Misconduct shall be aggravated.

-MODULE 6 Annual Performance Evaluation Report (APER)
+MODULE 6 ANNUAL PERFORMANCE EVALUATION REPORT (APER)

-This module explains the major components of Annual Performance Evaluation Report as it provide a full record of the work, conduct and capabilities on which to judge the suitability for promotion of such officers to be rendered by his/her immediate superior officer.
+This module explains the major components of Annual Performance Evaluation Report as it provides a full record of the work, conduct and capabilities on which to judge the suitability for promotion of such officers to be rendered by his/her immediate superior officer.
 The annual performance evaluation report avails the officer the opportunity to be selected for promotion to the next rank.
-This module consist of five (5) units namely:
+This module consists of five (5) units namely:

-- Unit 1 Guidelines on Performance Reporting
+Unit 1 Guidelines on Performance Reporting

-- Unit 2 Report on Seconded Officers
+Unit 2 Report on Seconded Officers

-- Unit 3 Progress Report
+Unit 3 Progress Report

-- Unit 4 Performance Report on Senior Officers
+Unit 4 Performance Report on Senior Officers

-- Unit 5 Performance Report on Junior Officers
+Unit 5 Performance Report on Junior Officers